 The Caucasus in west Asia is a natural laboratory to study dynamics of continental collision between the Arabian and Eurasian Plates that initiated ~25 Ma.
 The new seismic arrays in Armenia and Georgia provide a unique opportunity to constrain seismic anisotropy beneath the region for further exploration on the relationship between lithosphere and asthenosphere associated with the post-collisional volcanisms.

-We use the shear-wave splitting (SWS) of SK(K)S phases to estimate the fast-direction and delay time during 2010-2020.
-Moreover, we apply principal components analysis to improve our SWS measurement on accessing linearity of particle motion.
+We use the shear-wave splitting (SWS) of SK(K)S phases to estimate the fast-direction and delay time resulted from seismic anisotropy under each station for events recorded during 2010-2020.
+Moreover, we apply principal components analysis to improve our SWS measurements on accessing linearity of particle motion.
 Totally, we accomplish 46 stations and 1346 high-quality SWS measurements to map out the lateral variation of azimuthal anisotropy below the study area.
 The variation along depth, although difficult to constrain, is also investigated with 1-D forward modeling.

-In the Lesser-Greater Caucasus, our results of SWS indicate that the fast-direction is oriented primarily at azimuth of NE-SW which is subparallel with the absolute plate motion.
+In the Lesser-Greater Caucasus, our results of SWS indicate that the fast-direction is oriented primarily at azimuth of NE-SW which is subparallel with the absolute plate motion and similar to the results in the Anatolia block just west of the Caucasus.
 However, the delay time significantly decreases from 1.06 s in western Caucasus to nearly 0.70 s in southeastern Caucasus where Quaternary-Holocene volcanoes are still active in Armenia.
-We propose that the prevailing NE-SW seismic anisotropy large-scale asthenospheric flow in the Caucasus region; while the reduction in delay time in Armenia may be disturbed by mantle up-well of small-scale convections right under the thinned lithosphere associated with post-collisional volcanoes.
+We propose that the prevailing NE-SW seismic anisotropy corresponds to long-term & large-scale asthenospheric flow in the Caucasus region; while the reduction in delay time in Armenia may be disturbed by sub-vertical flow of small-scale convections under the thinned lithosphere associated with post-collisional volcanoes.

 Keywords: Caucasus, seismic anisotropy, shear-wave splitting, asthenosphere